rackerlabs/docs-style-guide/style-guide/blog-guidelines.rst

 - What is the goal of this developer blog?
 Describe it in two sentences or less.

-  - Is it to be helpful and answer a question or offer a how-to information?
+  - Is it to be helpful and answer a question or offer how-to information?
   - Is it to provide “thought leadership” or show our expertise in an area?
     If so, describe what you’d like to convey.
   - Is it something else altogether?
 If so, what?
-It’s possible that your idea might be better presented as an article in a how-to article published at https://support.rackspace.com/ or as a blog with a marketing flavor published at https://blog.rackspace.com/.
+It’s possible that your idea might be better presented as an article on the How-To support site at https://support.rackspace.com/ or as a blog with a marketing flavor published at https://blog.rackspace.com/.